bmarcy-me/go-surf-forecast/README.md

 ## To do list
-- [ x ] api endpoint returning the best surf spot and the best time to go there
+- [x] api endpoint returning the best surf spot and the best time to go there
 - [ ] querying stormglass at startup and store weather data in a db
 - [ ] using the db instead of static json files
 - [ ] docker for api server an db